top of page

 🔗 Visit the Fair homepage

-History of the Grand Army of the Republic from Sons of Union Veterans of the Civil War
+• 10:30 am - History of the Grand Army of the Republic (Sons of Union Veterans of the Civil War)

-Threads of Time: Morgan Log House & From Farm to Fashion from Edward Morgan Log House
+• 1:30 pm - Threads of Time: Morgan Log House From Farm to Fashion (Edward Morgan Log House)

-Colonial Surveyor David Rittenhouse from The Colonial Brewer Michael Carver
+Colonial Surveyor David Rittenhouse (Regimental Brewmeister Michael Carver)

-What Did Kids Do Before The Internet?
-Hands-On Revolutionary-Era Games
+What Did Kids Do Before The Internet? - Interactive Revolutionary-era Games (Hatboro History Museum)

-• Ask Dr. Mark from Iron Mountain Orthopaedic Institute (various times TBA)
+• 10 am to 1 pm - Ask The Doc with Dr. Mark of Iron Mountain Orthopaedic Institute

 (all events subject to change, check for updates)